lemmensangeloucll/Data-Groep-02/3-Create database.md

     ON UPDATE NO ACTION
     );

-CREATE TABLE IF NOT EXISTS R1TX32_team02.facturen ( id INT NOT NULL, factuurnummer text NULL, beschrijving text NULL,
+CREATE TABLE IF NOT EXISTS facturen ( id INT NOT NULL, factuurnummer text NULL, beschrijving text NULL,